Dispatch's Second Chance (and The Game Awards Predictions)

 It does have uncomfortable bits.

-The game layer, I think, is really smart because the
+The game layer, I think, is really smart because the badge is.
+I would say light drama.

-I mean, it takes some pretty fucking heavy, heavy, heavy swings in the light.
-For the love of God, Griffin.
+Heavy swings in the middle.
+For the love of God,

 That's good.

-I think the way the gameplay of of sending out heroes and assigning them to different jobs on these
+I think the way the gameplay of sending out heroes and assigning them to different jobs on these

-long shifts is actually a really smart, like synergistic way of kind of telling the story they're telling, where you start to get invested in these characters based on the writing and acting, which is, you know, they're both really great.
+long shifts is actually a really smart, like synergistic way of kind of telling the story they're telling, where you start to get invested in these characters based on the writing and acting, which is, which, you know, they're both really great.

-you begin to form these attachments to like, oh, well, Golem's my dog.
+But also, like, you begin to form these attachments to like, oh, well, Golem's my dog.
 Like Golem is my dog when I know things are getting like hairy and I need someone who I can depend on.

-Like, that's my dude I send into those jobs.
+Like that's my dude I send into those jobs.
 And that kind of, I don't know, that like lends itself into you giving a shit about the characters in a way that is really effective.

 And so, you know, like, this is, if this breaks bad, it would be really bad.
 So I need somebody who can like keep their composure.

 And they're pretty clear up front, like the mission description about, like, you know, they're protecting the governor.
-So you need somebody.
+So, you need somebody.

-pentagonal skill graph with like their toughness and their fighting ability and their peer strength and charisma and intellect, I think,
+The way that's expressed is sort of with a pentagonal skill graph with like their toughness and their fighting ability and their pure strength and charisma and intellect, I think,

 on like a chart.
 And that is how their success or failure in a mission is determined.

-But it's not like yes or no. There is a random element.
+There's it, but it's not like yes or no. There is a random element.

-the requirements of the job will take up a certain area of the Pentagon depending on what skills are needed for it.
-And your character also has their own shape represented by their skills.
+So, basically, if you imagine that Pentagon, the requirements of the job will take up a certain area of the Pentagon, depending on what skills are needed for it.

-And in that overlap, there is a percentage overlap.
 Say they overlap by like 70%, right?
 So you're here.

-A chance to succeed is really a chance to succeed, basically.
-Yeah.
+A chance to succeed, basically.
+Yeah, exactly.

 Yeah,